macumbista/vectorsynthesis/README.md

 	[VS-invert-bipolar] : invert a signal with a (-1 - 1) range
-	[VS-blanking] : control the brightness of an object in relation to the phase of its signal [VS-tri2ramp] : transform an input triangle wave (from an analog synth for example) to a ramp
+	[VS-blanking] : control the brightness of an object in relation to the phase of its signal [VS-tri2ramp] : transform an input triangle wave (from an analog synth for example) to a ramp [VS-gemhead-master] : simple controls for Gem portion of scan processing patches